RachWalm/spelling-game/README.md

 ### User Stories

-First time users will be able to play a selection of words and test themselves against the selection to see how good they are at spelling and learn some rules and exceptions for new spellings, if they use the hints.
+First time users will be able to play a selection of words and test themselves against the selection to see how good they are at spelling and learn some rules and exceptions for new spellings - if they use the hints.

 Repeat users may find that they are coming across some of the same words so can feel an achievement at learning these words or completing them more easily or without buying letters a second time.
 If they didn't complete all the words last time or new ones have been added then they can also do a new selection of words.
 Eventually becoming proficient at recognising the images and descriptions and knowing the correct spelling.